hazer-hazer/Jacy-Dev-Book/deprecated/invert-rust.md

 pass-by-value could be implemented" from view of code generation -- this is an answered question.
 The problem is in the semantics and syntax.
 What am I talking about is that removing explicit reference types mostly everywhere we get lack of opportunity to qualify value type.
 Further I'm gonna describe a list of all rules about PIR, so here won't be comprehensive solution as it would be more understandable as if we just look at specific rules.
-Anyway, here it is:
+Anyway, here it is.
 ```rust
 // `Kitty` is a structure declared somewhere
 func foo(kitty: Kitty) {